MicrosoftDocs/msteams-docs/msteams-platform/concepts/sovereign-cloud.md

 | Connectors and webhooks | ❌ |
 | Workflows | ❌ |

-The following table details the Teams experiences supported for Teams operated by 21Vianet:
+The following table details the app experiences supported for Teams operated by 21Vianet:

 | **Experiences** | &nbsp; |
 |-------------|---|